-The Company recorded royalties and sub-license fees from Cryo-Cell de Mexico in the amount of approximately \$699,000 and \$605,000 for the years ended November 30, 2009 and 2008, respectively, and this is reflected in licensee income in the accompanying consolidated statements of operations and comprehensive income (loss).
+The Company recorded royalties from Cryo-Cell de Mexico in the amount of approximately \$837,000 and \$699,000 for the years ended November 30, 2010 and 2009, respectively, and this is reflected in licensee income in the accompanying consolidated statements of income.
 In addition, the Company processes and stores specimens sent from sub-licensees in Central America, Ecuador, and to a lesser extent Mexico ("sublicensees").
 Under the revised agreement effective October 2009, the sublicensees terminated the rights and obligations of their agreements with Cryo-Cell de Mexico and entered into separate storage services and license agreements with the Company for the exclusive license to market the Company's U-Cord program.
-Processing and storage revenues from specimens originating in these territories and stored at the Company's facility in Oldsmar, Florida totaled \$813,000 and \$628,000 for the years ended November 30, 2009 and 2008 and are reflected in revenues in the accompanying consolidated statements of operations and comprehensive income (loss).
+Processing and storage revenues from specimens originating in these territories and stored at the Company's facility in Oldsmar, Florida totaled \$735,000 and \$813,000 for the years ended November 30, 2010 and 2009 and are reflected in processing and storage fees revenue in the accompanying consolidated statements of income.